Great Headlines 101: How To Write A Headline

 Let’s face it, creating a headline which will guarantee lots of traffic can be incredibly difficult.
 Although there is no one miracle solution to great headlines, there are some strategies you can implement to greatly improve your writing.

 Generally, the best headlines create an interest in a specific topic, are representative of the content, and contain at least one keyword.
-Below are some more detailed tips on writing great headlines.
+Below are some more detailed tips on writing great headlines that we use in every article we write.

 - Implement Relevant Keywords